PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 <li> We are progressing towards the term project. </li>
 <li> Each team member showcased the tasks done and discussed about the next steps along with in corporating the feedback from other team members.  </li>
 <li> Comunication is clear with meetings and weekly standups  </li>

+#### Priyanka - Communication, Feedback, Respect, Simplicity, Courage

+<li> We are progressing towards the term project. </li>
+<li> Each team member showcased the tasks done and discussed about the next steps along with in corporating the feedback from other team members.  </li>

 ## Week 8: